-5. What is the significance of the employee contributions amount?
+5. What is the significance of the employee contribution amount?

-For railroad retirement annuitants, the employee contributions amount is considered the amount of railroad retirement payroll taxes paid by the employee that exceeds the amount that would have been paid in social security taxes if the employee's railroad service had been covered under the Social Security Act.
-The employee contributions amount is referred to by the IRS as an employee's investment, or cost, in the contract.
-Employee contributions are not a payment or income received during the tax year.
-Only employee and survivor annuitants have an employee contributions amount shown on their Form RRB-1099-R.
+For railroad retirement annuitants, the employee contribution amount is considered the amount of railroad retirement payroll taxes paid by the employee that exceeds the amount that would have been paid in social security taxes if the employee's railroad service had been covered under the Social Security Act.
+The employee contribution amount is referred to by the IRS as an employee's investment, or cost, in the contract.
+An employee contribution amount is not a payment or income received during the tax year.
+Only employee and survivor annuitants may have an employee contribution amount shown in Item 3 of their Form RRB-1099-R.